 This flow is not static, however.
-Depending on user actions, a number of automated Answer Bot behaviors can be activated at any point in the conversation, including feedback prompts and useful responses to customers’ free-text entries.
+Depending on user actions, a number of default, automated Answer Bot behaviors may be activated at any point in the conversation, including feedback prompts and useful responses to customers’ free-text entries.
 See The end user experience for more information.

 For details on working with Flow Builder, see Using Flow Builder to automate conversations.

 Flow Builder comes with a simple, working flow for every active brand, so you can begin using Answer Bot through your SDKs without making any updates.

 In Flow Builder, the out-of-the-box flow looks like this:

 By default, this out-of-the-box flow appears in your account's default Support language, if that language is supported in Answer Bot; otherwise, it appears in English.
 You can also customize the language is appears in by selecting a flow language.

 The default flow pictured above translates to an automated conversation in any enabled social messaging or Web SDK channels.
 For instance, when a customer launches the Web SDK, they’ll see the following:

 Here, the customer can select Talk to a human, which triggers the following response, as well as creating a ticket including the conversation history.